 The Elmhurst College Integrated Curriculum requires students to demonstrate proficiency in writing, mathematics, foreign language and computer technology.

-Proficiency tests in computer technology and mathematics are offered several times during the Fall and Spring terms.
-The computer technology proficiency test is also offered during new student advising during the summer and in January.
+The computer proficiency test is offered several times during the Fall and Spring terms.
+This test is also offered on select new student advising days during the summer.

 Students may satisfy the writing proficiency by taking the writing placement test and placing at the English 106 level, and they may satisfy the foreign language proficiency by taking the foreign language test and placing at the 201 level or higher.